-- Identify, troubleshoot and solve network related issues and problems proficiently using monitoring tools.
+- Identify, troubleshoot, and solve network-related issues and problems proficiently using monitoring tools.

-- Open trouble tickets and follow up on network issues
+- Open trouble tickets and follow up on network issues.

 - Complete all paperwork in a timely manner.

-- Provide corrective procedures to resolve problem.
+- Provide corrective procedures to resolve problems.

 - Be available for on-call responsibilities on a rotating schedule.

 - Be available for overtime work when needed.

 The CCNA, provided by the technology juggernaut, Cisco, is considered a staple certification for all NOC specialists.
 Overall, the certification requires an entry-level course and test, proving abilities in Network access, IP connectivity, IP services, security, automation, and programmability.
 Therefore, it shows all the basic abilities that the NOC engineer needs to complete their work.

 While the CCNA surrounds specifics ins Cisco networks, the CompTIA certification is vendor-neutral, being applicable to any provider.
 Overall, it’s a staple certification like the CCNA, but is more applicable, allowing the worker to prove they are fluent in any network.
 The test required for the certification demonstrates skills in essential networking concepts like cabling, device, and storage technologies; managing networks; security; and troubleshooting methodology and tools.